 To start planning your vacation to Okonjima Bush Suite or take a look at our itineraries to Central Highlands

 Okonjima Bush Suite is a two bedroom private villa on the Okonjima reserve, offering families and small groups, the perfect opportunity to get close to Namibia's big cats either on foot or by vehicle with a private guide.

 The private two bedroom Bush Suite is a luxurious private villa under thatch comprising two large ensuite bedrooms each with two queen beds or a super king as well as indoor and outdoor showers.
 The focal point of the villa is the large sunken living area with a giant fire place lit during the cooler winter months.
 Meals are served outside under the natural shade on the private deck beside the open wood burning fireplace or inside around a dark oak dinning table.
 The large deck has its own private swimming pool with sun loungers, the perfect place to spend an afternoon and watch the wildlife at the waterhole.
 The Bush Suite comes with its own private vehicle, guide and chef, so guests have total flexibility as to how they spend the day.

-Okonjima is home to the AfriCat Foundation, which works with local farmers to conserve Namibia’s big cats – mainly leopard and cheetah.
+Okonjima is home to the AfriCat Foundation, which works with local farmers to conserve Namibia’s leopard population.
 All guests will have the unique opportunity to watch the AfriCat Foundation researchers at work, and to participate in radio-tracking on foot.
 Alternatively, watch leopards from the safety of a hide or a safari vehicle, and track them using signals from their radio collars.